The motion pictures of the 1896 Melbourne Cup

 Decorating the 1896 Victoria Derby winner

 But who are the two persons on the course, indicated within the red rectangle?
 Could these be Sestier and Barnett in the process of filming the event?
-Unfortunately the combination of half-tone original image with JPEG compression has resulted in poor resolution, and with the small size of the figures it is impossible to identify the two and know what they are doing.
+Unfortunately the half-tone original image gives poor resolution, and with the small size of the figures it is impossible to identify the two and know what they are doing.
 If (a copy of) the original photograph can be found it might be possible to get a better idea of what is going on.

 Antecedents for the subjects of the films